se-edu/se-book/uml/classDiagrams/associations/navigability/text.md

 <div id="body">

-**You should use arrow heads to indication the navigability of an association.**
+**You should use arrow heads to indicate the navigability of an association.**

 <box>